Table of Contents

 Studies have shown that people remember 80% of what they see but only 20% of what they read; thus, product photos are very powerful tools in online selling.

 Use photos (and videos) to address the lack of tactile experiences when shopping online.
 Product photos can convey more information than texts because the human brain processes images 60,000 times faster than text.
 Further, a picture might require a hundred if not a thousand words to describe what’s in it, but a picture can convey both tangible and intangible characteristics—for instance, a picture can stimulate emotions.

 When photographing long earrings, put effort into capturing them from all angles.
-Show the design, the feel, and appearance.
+Show the design, the feel, and the appearance.
 For example, by looking at the earring’s side angle in the photo above, you can see and feel that the beads have a smooth, shiny finish but present a unique texture as a whole.

 How to Photograph Long Earrings with GemLightbox Aerial